Is it worth getting an eSIM for Pakistan?

 Pakistan has four main mobile networks, and the one your eSIM connects to affects the coverage you'll get, especially if you're heading into the northern highlands.

 Telenor is Pakistan's second-largest network and is known for particularly strong coverage in rural and northern areas.
-It's popular among travelers to the Hunza Valley and Swat.
+It's popular among travellers to the Hunza Valley and Swat.

 Zong (owned by China Mobile) offers strong 4G speeds in urban areas, particularly in Islamabad and Lahore, but its rural coverage is less extensive than Jazz or Telenor.